sjchin88/bsds-assignment3/README.md

 ### Useful commands
 After deploying the consumer program as executable jar file into EC2 instance, you can specify
-1. The number of threads as first command-line argument provided when running the jar file.
+1. The number of consumer threads as first command-line argument provided when running the jar file.
-2. The server address as second command-line argument provided when running the jar file.
+2. The number of write-to-redis threads as second command-line argument provided when running the jar file.
+3. The number of prefetch count limit from RabbitMQ as third command-line argument provided when running the jar file.
-Example java -jar consumers-like.jar 20 172.22.22.135 will run the consumers-like.jar program with 20 threads and server address of 172.22.22.135
+Example java -jar consumers-like.jar 20 3 20 will run the consumers-like.jar program with 20 threads, 3 threads to write to Redis DB, and 20 messages maximum
+from the RabbitMQ.
-Note you cannot skip the first argument if you want to specify the server address using second argument.
+Note you cannot skip the previous argument(s) if you want to specify the second or third argument.
-If you dont specify the arguments, the default value will be 10 threads and the server address you set up in the original program.
+If you dont specify the arguments, the default value will be 20 threads, 3 to redis, and 20 as prefetch limit